-Victoria is an artist, Lecturer of Fine Art at the University of Central Lancashire, board member of Bloc Projects and current PhD scholar at Sheffield Hallam.
+Victoria is an artist, part-time Senior Lecturer in Fine Art at the University of Central Lancashire and current part-time PhD researcher at Sheffield Hallam University.

 Victoria often incorporates sculptural elements with video, photography, sound and performance as part of an installation-based practice.
 She works in response to geographic place, undertaking fieldwork and drawing from associated cultural references.
 Recent works have incorporated theatrical, set-like constructions that frame characters and narratives, devised to playfully re-agitate the voice of women found in cinema, literature, media and mythology.
 Many of these characters have been created in response to archival documents, revealing lost, erased and forgotten voices; whilst others draw from cinematic and media derived tropes that project inaccurate and outdated variations of femininity.
 A process of reclamation takes place through these multifaceted references, ultimately renegotiating women’s social and psychological positions in place.